thetristan/cobuild/readme-async.md

 # Cobuild for NodeJS

+TODO: Update this.
+It's entirely different and async now.
+D'oh.

 Cobuild isn't a build system, but it is a system that helps you build build systems faster.
 The module is fully asynchronous and allows you to pass one or more files through it to transform text-based content by sending it through one or more renderers based on filetype.

 You can quickly process your CSS, compress your JS, and even run your HTML through a template parser through a single interface.